pnkvalavala/repochat/README.md

 5. Create a folder named `models` in the project directory.

 6. Download a Language Model from the Hugging Face Model Hub based on your computer's capabilities.
-We recommend using the following model as a starting point: [TheBloke/CodeLlama-7B-GGUF](https://huggingface.co/TheBloke/CodeLlama-7B-GGUF/blob/main/codellama-7b.Q4_K_M.gguf).
+It is recommended using the following model as a starting point: [TheBloke/CodeLlama-7B-GGUF](https://huggingface.co/TheBloke/CodeLlama-7B-GGUF/blob/main/codellama-7b.Q4_K_M.gguf).
+If you want to quantize a model available on Hugging Face, follow the instructions from [llama.cpp](https://github.com/ggerganov/llama.cpp)

 7. Copy the downloaded model file to the "models" folder.